bezilule/terraform-beginner-bootcamp-2023/README.md

 ```

-All future workspaces launced will set the env vars for all bas terminals opened in thoes workspaces.
+All future workspaces launched will set the env vars for all bas terminals opened in those workspaces.

-You can also set env vars in the `.gitpod.yml` but this can only contain non-sensetive env vars.
+You can also set env vars in the `.gitpod.yml` but this can only contain non-sensitive env vars.

-### AWS CLI is installlation
+### AWS CLI is an installation

 AWS CLI is installed for the project via the bash script [`./bin/install_aws_cli'](.bin/install_aws_cli)